Protecting Senior Citizens from Their Mail: The Growing Threat of Direct Mail Solicitation at Senior Living Communities

 The cost of a single letter, $0.49, seems minor at first glance, but it actually impedes most mass mailing efforts.
 For the mailing effort to be successful, the average revenue per letter must exceed $0.49 plus the labor and printing costs.
-Mass mailing works well for expensive, widely desirable products or services such as cable television: the high cost reduces the response rate necessary for profitability, and the product’s desirability ensures that the response rate is achieved.
-Because mass mailings for questionably legitimate solicitations have a low chance of getting a response from the general population, it usually proves unprofitable.
+Mass mailing works well for expensive, widely desirable products or services such as cable television: the high cost reduces the response rate necessary for profitability, and the product’s desirability ensures that the mailing achieves that response rate.
+Because mass mailings for questionably legitimate solicitations have a low chance of getting a response from the general population, they usually prove unprofitable.

 Nevertheless, the growth of senior living communities allows solicitors to target a vulnerable subset of the general population.
-Because they are often advertised, little effort is required to find a senior living communities to target.
-Limiting the mailing list to residents of these communities, a group of people more susceptible to clever solicitation, reverses the costs and benefits of mass mail campaigns.
-The targeting greatly reduces the cost of the mailing while the vulnerable population ensures a higher response rate, making direct-mail solicitation cost-efficient when it otherwise would not be.
+Because they are often advertised, solicitors need not spend much effort to find a targetable senior living community.
+Limiting the mailing list to residents of these communities, a group of people more susceptible to clever solicitation, reverses the typical cost/benefit calculation.
+Targeted mailing greatly reduces the mailing’s cost while the vulnerable population ensures a higher response rate, making direct-mail solicitation cost-efficient when it otherwise would not be.

-Questionably legitimate solicitors have realized the opportunity, and have responded in very troubling ways.
-First, they flood residents with an onslaught of demands for money.
+Questionably legitimate solicitors have exploited the opportunity in very troubling ways.
+First, they flood residents with an onslaught of demands – not just requests – for money.
 Anecdotally, in a single week, my grandmother received over thirty requests from questionable, often quasi-political, sources.
 When I asked whether this was typical, she simply pointed to four or five organizations that she receives mail from at least weekly.
 One of those organizations sent a letter specifically requesting “a one-time gift of $21,” and then reiterated that request ad nauseum:

 If what you can send is exactly $21, believe me, we sure could use it.
 Because in Washington, there are whispers that 2017 might be the year that benefit cuts are put on the table.
 And I desperately need your one-time donation of $21 to force Congress to live up to it’s promise to seniors from coast-to-coast.